Anyon superconductivity and plateau transitions in doped fractional quantum anomalous Hall insulators

-where $B$ is the external perpendicular magnetic field strength, $\nu_{a=2/3,1/3} \equiv \langle \psi^\dagger_a \psi_a\rangle $ are the average numbers of doped anyons per crystal unit cell (or simply the density, since we have set the unit cell area to $1$).
-Therefore, the electron density (the source of $A_0$) can be evaluated as:

-which confirms that the system is a $2\pi \sigma_{xy} = \nu_e =2/3$ state before doping.
-From Eq.~\ref{eq: flux attachment} and \ref{eq: charge density}, one can see that the $\psi_{2/3},\psi_{1/3}$ have effective self-statistical angles $2\pi/3, -\pi/3$ and electric charges $2/3, 1/3$, respectively.
-Moreover they have mutual statistical angle $2\pi/3$.
-These features confirm that they describe the corresponding anyons.
 Depending on the details in the microscopic Hamiltonian, the two anyons may have different activation gaps such that the doped charge may enter the system as either type of the anyons.
-Below we will discuss the two cases separately.
+Below we will show the two cases that naturally lead to the observed daughter phases in Fig.~\ref{fig:diagrams}.

 \emph{Doping the $2/3$-anyons---} When the doped particles are $2/3$-anyons, the corresponding CFs, $\psi_{2/3}$, are at effective filling fraction $\nu_\text{eff} = -3$ of their self statistical flux.
 Therefore, the most natural state is that $\psi_{2/3}$ form a IQH state with $C=-3$ described by $-\frac{3}{4\pi} ada$.
-The topological response theory describing the resulting state is:

-where $\Omega_g$ is a gravitational CS term that originates from the framing anomaly of the CS fields~\cite{PhysRevLett.114.016805,PhysRevB.90.014435} \footnote{The coefficient ($-2$) is the chiral central charge $c_-$ of the system~\cite{SEIBERG2016395}}.
-The fact that a charge-$2$ current $J^\mu = \frac{2}{2\pi}\epsilon^{\mu\nu\eta} \partial_\nu b_\eta$ tends to screen the external magnetic field imply that this is a SC.
+The topological response theory describing the resulting state is: $ \mathcal{L} = \frac{2 }{2\pi} b \mathrm{d} A +\frac{2}{4\pi} A\mathrm{d} A $.
+The fact that a charge-$2$ current $J^\mu = \frac{2}{2\pi}\epsilon^{\mu\nu\eta} \partial_\nu b_\eta$ tends to screen the external magnetic field implies that this is a SC.
+In SM, we further deduce that the chiral central charge of the SC is $c_-=-2$ and the pairing angular momentum (in the disorder-free limit) $L=3\mathcal{S}$ mod $3$ (assuming $C_3$ invariance) is associated with the fractional discrete shift $\mathcal{S}$ of the parent FQAH state~\cite{qslx-ybf6,8bpm-qbzp}, the latter of which is a crystalline topological invariant determining the fractional charge bound to a unit lattice disclination and, dually, the fractional angular momentum bound to a unit magnetic flux.
+This leads to a concrete prediction relating the fractional disclination charge to the pairing symmetry of the order parameter.

-The phase stiffness of SC in 2D has the unit of energy and often limits the critical temperature $T_c$ of the Berezinskii-Kosterlitz-Thouless transition out of the SC phase.
-In SM, we derive an expression for the stiffness in terms of the polarization tensor $\Pi^{\mu\nu} = \langle J^\mu J^\nu\rangle$ of $\psi_{2/3}$ by integrating out small fluctuations in the gauge field.
+The phase stiffness of SC in 2D has the unit of energy and limits the critical temperature $T_c$ of the Berezinskii-Kosterlitz-Thouless transition out of strongly-coupled SC phases in 2D (see Ref.~\cite{PhysRevB.41.11101} for an discussion pertinent to anyon SC).
+In SM, we derive an expression for the stiffness in terms of the polarization tensor $\Pi^{\mu\nu}_{2/3} = \langle J^\mu J^\nu\rangle_{2/3}$ of $\psi_{2/3}$ by integrating out small fluctuations in the gauge field.
 We find that the inverse stiffness $\kappa^{-1}$ is simply related to the polarizability $\chi_{2/3}$ of the $\psi_{2/3}$ state: